andrewmcwatters/andrewmcwatters/README.md

 I am the principal of Andrew McWatters & Co., an award-winning software development consulting firm,
 and owner of Planimeter and Team Sandbox, two open-source game technology organizations.

+I work at Andrew McWatters & Co. managing software teams and building out subsidiaries McWatters Home, which focuses on local homeowner services, and McWatters Automotive which works on self-driving cars.

 I help start businesses and help organizations make new and continued investments in software.

 [Learn more →](https://www.andrewmcwatters.com)